forze_redis provides cache, counters, and idempotency adapters backed by Redis or Valkey. It implements CachePort, CounterPort, and IdempotencyPort.

 commit()stores the response as anIdempotencySnapshot - On duplicate requests (same operation + key + payload hash),

-begin()returns the stored snapshot - The router returns the cached response without re-executing the handler
+begin()returns the stored snapshot - The endpoint returns the cached response without re-executing the handler

 Combining with Postgres

-Redis is commonly combined with Postgres for a full stack:
+Redis is commonly combined with Postgres for cache, counters, and idempotency:

 runtime = ExecutionRuntime(